Los Angeles Wildfires

 • Each person must complete both 3,000 hours of professional experience and 104 weeks of clinical supervision under a verified LCSW license holder.
 The professional experience hours include minimums and maximums for certain categories of social work practice including individual or group psychotherapy, advocacy, consultation, evaluation and research.
 The person with an ASW gaining this experience must make sure his or her hours are documented.
 The supervisor will complete the required forms such as a supervisory form, weekly logs and official experience verification forms.
 Click here for information on finding the right supervision.

-• If a supervisor is not provided by your employer, you must hire and pay for an outside supervisor.
+• If a clinical supervisor is not provided by your employer, you must hire and pay for an outside supervisor.

 For California applications: The California Board of Behavioral Sciences (BBS) confirms that “additional coursework is not required” for graduates of the Master of Social Work (MSW) program at the USC Suzanne Dworak-Peck School of Social Work.
+However, depending on when you graduated, this information may not have been included in your curriculum, and you will need to complete and demonstrate proof of additional education.

 LEARN MORE